0

 Demographics

-In terms of college education, Hague - Brant Lake is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.76% of adults in Hague - Brant Lake have a college degree.
+The education level of Hague - Brant Lake citizens is substantially higher than the typical US community, as 30.21% of adults in Hague - Brant Lake have at least a bachelor's degree.

 The most common language spoken in Hague - Brant Lake is English.
 Other important languages spoken here include Russian and Portuguese.